HARPLab/chef-bot-sim/README.md

 2. Copy the files vrep.py, vrep.pyc, vrepConst.py, vrepConst.pyc, remoteApi.so, main.py and the models folder from the Restuarant Simulation folder from this git into the desired project folder

+3. Change the address variable to point to where the models folder is saved.

 # Restuarant Simulation:
  The restuarant simulation can now be run by running the main.py file and it will generate a randomized restuarant environment inside the VREP scene remotely from the python script.